Bounded Geometries on Hybrid Landau-Ginzburg models of Calabi-Yau complete intersections and $L^2$-Hodge Theory: Introduction

-We observe that $X_{CY}:=\mathrm{Tot}(\cO_{\bP(\ud{w})}(-\ud{d}))$ is a non-compact Calabi-Yau manifold and $W:X_{CY}\to \C$ has a compact critical locus $V(\ud{W})$, which is embedded inside $X_{CY}$ as a zero section.
-A natural question is whether there exists a K\"ahler metric $\mathfrak{g}$ of bounded Calabi-Yau geometry on $X_{CY}$ that enables us to utilize the $L^2$-Hodge theory developed in Li-Wen \cite{LW}.
+We observe that $X_{CY}:=\mathrm{Tot}(\cO_{\bP(\ud{w})}(-\ud{d}))$ is a non-compact Calabi-Yau manifold and $W:X_{CY}\to \C$ has a compact critical locus $V(\ud{W})$, which is embedded inside $X_{CY}$ as the zero section.
+A natural question is whether there exists a K\"ahler metric $\mathfrak{g}$ of bounded Calabi-Yau geometry on $X_{CY}$ that enables us to utilize the $L^2$-Hodge theory developed by Li and Wen \cite{LW}.
 Now we present our main theorem.